davidmoten/openapi-codegen/README.md

 * delegate constructors using `this(`
 * workaround JsonCreator not being able to pass `5` into a double argument, must be `5.0` (https://github.com/FasterXML/jackson-core/issues/532)
 * document limited support for parameter style with spring-boot rest
+* support objects with more than 255 fields (max parameter number in Java gets exceeded in object constructor)
 * support form-style request bodies
 * support more parameter styles
 * support xml